boygao1992/StateBackPrototype/README.md

 ### 3.[Youtube - You Should Be Using Automatic Differentiation - Ryan Adams (Twitter & Harvard)](https://www.youtube.com/watch?v=sq2gPzlrM0g&t=1314s)

 ## OOP missing features

 1. Multiple Dispatch

 Overloaded functions dispatch based on runtime subtypes.

-OOP: class-based Single Dispatch
+OOP: class-based Single Dispatch (Function Dispatch doesn't enforce subtyping)

+Visitor Pattern: reverse caller-callee once called for a extra Single Dispatch, called Double Dispatch (two calls: A call B to get subtype of A, then B call A to get subtype of B, then the end function have subtypes from both A and B)

+Strong coupling between concrete Visitor classes and subtypes of B.
+(Adding/Removing subtypes from B will cause a reimplementation of Visitor.)

 2. Unit ()

-OOP: Void, lead to functions not pure nor composable
+OOP: Void, lead to functions not pure nor composable.

 3. Type Alias